 In order to ensure that data remain accessible over time, all data published in the repository are available to the public.
 Movebank is designed to help scientists share and work with data throughout the research cycle.
 Thus, data in Movebank include information that is still being analyzed and edited and may not be suitable for public distribution.
 In contrast, datasets in the repository have gone through a review process.
 These datasets are typically associated with a written study published in an academic journal, which describes how and why the data were collected and analyzed.
 Before being accepted for publication, users are required to provide enough supporting information that others can understand the attributes and values in the dataset and how they were obtained.

 Collecting animal tracking data takes enormous time, effort and funding, and also impacts the animals who carry tags.
 We believe that these data provide invaluable records about nature and should be preserved for future generations.
-These studies are often taxpayer-funded—however, after a paper about the study is published, these data are often privately stored and never used again.
-Archiving these data provides public access to these data and allows the data to be used again to address new questions.
+However, after a paper about the study is published, these data are often privately stored and never used again, even though most animal tracking research is publicly funded.
+Archiving these data provides public access to these data and allows them to be used again to address new questions.
+The archive provides a citation for each dataset, so that the data and authors can be referenced in future work.
 In addition, publishing datasets in the Movebank format facilitates combining multiple datasets, for example to do comparative analyses or to increase sample sizes, and allows them to be analyzed using tools developed for working with Movebank-format data.

 Datasets in the Movebank Data Repository are licensed using the Creative Commons Zero License, is a "no rights reserved" license that places works in the public domain with as little legal restriction as possible.
 This choice follows the model of Data Dryad, and ensures that data we maintain in this long-term repository will be available for future reuse.
 More restrictive license options could create unintentional ambiguity and restrictions on use of the data—for example, requiring citation could inhibit a metaanalysis of thousands of datasets due to journal limitations on the number of references—and are unlikely to be enforced legally.
 Instead, we expect that users follow the same norms that prohibit scientific misconduct and plagiarism generally: as with published written works, works published in the repository must still be cited as appropriate following professional and ethical standards.
 Read more about licenses in Movebank's data policy.